TheochemUI/eOn/docs/source/devdocs/eon-schema.md

 **eon-schema** is the single Python home for eOn parameter surfaces used by both **eon-akmc** and **pyeonclient**.
 It is a PyPI split (`pip install eon-schema`);
-the conda-forge fat tarball still ships the full monorepo (including this package under `packages/eon-schema/` and the authoring Cap’n Proto under `schema/`).
+the conda-forge fat tarball still includes the full monorepo (including this package under `packages/eon-schema/` and the authoring Cap’n Proto under `schema/`).

 ## What it owns